 Sometimes we simply can’t ditch the phone completely, but if there’s not an important reason to be on your phone or you know you need to get a good night’s sleep for a big meeting tomorrow, try to set an alarm an hour before you want to go to sleep and put the phone away.
 You can also use the clock application on the home screen of your iPhone to carry this service out.

 Want more guidance on how best to use (or not use) your technology?
-Soluto is the easiest way to get more from your tech.
-More than tech support, Soluto is easy, instant access to a tech expert, to solve any technology issue you could ever have with almost any device you’ll ever own.
+Tech Help is the easiest way to get more from your tech.